In addition to the Faculty of Graduate Studies requirements, entry requirements for the Counselling Psychology Master of

 a) A four-year undergraduate degree with a minimum grade point average of 3.00 over the courses taken during the last two years of study.

 b) Normally, a minimum of 24 units in Educational Psychology and/or Psychology.
 This must include:

-- A senior undergraduate psychology or educational psychology course in the area of Communication Skills in Guidance and Counselling, or its equivalent, Communication Skills – Interpersonal and Verbal Facilitation;
+- A senior undergraduate psychology or educational psychology course in the area of Communication Skills in Guidance and Counselling, or its equivalent, Working Alliance Formation;

-- A senior undergraduate Psychology or Educational Psychology course in each of learning theory, developmental psychology, social psychology, biological bases of behavior, and personality theory.
+- A senior undergraduate Psychology or Educational Psychology course in each of learning/cognition theory, developmental psychology, social psychology, biological bases of behavior, and personality theory.

 d) Two academic references; one of which is from the undergraduate honours supervisor, if an honours degree was completed.
 Optionally, a third reference from someone who has supervised the applicant in counselling-related employment or volunteer work.

-f) For applicants required to provide proof of proficiency in English, a minimum TOEFL score of 97 (Internet-based test) or a MELAB score of 83 or an IELTS score of 7.0 (Academic version).
+e) For applicants required to provide proof of proficiency in English, a minimum TOEFL score of 97 (Internet-based test) or an IELTS score of 7.0 (Academic version).
 When requesting that official TOEFL test scores are forwarded to the University of Calgary, please indicate institution code 0813.
-Proficiency may also be met by completion of Tier III of the International Foundations Program (IFP) with minimum grades of "B" on Academic Writing & Grammar; "B" on Reading Comprehension & Proficiency; and "B" on Listening Comprehension & Oral Fluency.